-We are proud of Civica's exceptional people and culture and we continue to focus and invest in supporting and developing our team guided by the Civica Way framework.
-We look to attract bright, like-minded colleagues from all backgrounds who share our strong purpose and values, and we empower everyone to be their true self, supporting and celebrating each other across our diverse, global team.
+We continue to focus and invest in supporting and developing our team guided by our Civica Way framework.
+Across the globe, we aim to recruit diverse colleagues from all backgrounds who share our strong purpose and values.
+We offer outstanding training and development for people to develop careers with us while empowering everyone to feel able to bring their true selves to work.

-Our core values are:
+Our core values: